Writing Books - what I wished I’d known

 What books have covered this ground, and what genre your book will sit in.
 Try and find something successful to compare your book to.

 The publisher has to be able to promote your book in order to sell it, and so it’s vital that they know if you have a following as a writer, or if you have a great story that the media will love.

 Publishers make money out of serial writers and are more likely to go for you if you have lots of book ideas.
 I sold Psychovertical as the first of three books.

 Lastly flesh out the book by first giving the chapter names, followed by a fuller description of each chapter, so they understand the structure of the book.

 Once you have a cast-iron proposal then send it off with a few chapters of your book to everyone you can.

 Producing your book

 The act of writing a whole book is not to be underestimated, and neither is the work.
-Start by building a cast iron structure, then build a story frame work within it.
-Without this the book may run away from you.
-At all times you need to have an idea where your heading, and how each part fits to the parts around it.
-It’s hear that your proposal’s outline chapters come in handy.
+Start by building a cast-iron structure, then build a story framework within it.
+Without this, the book may run away from you.
+At all times you need to have an idea of where your heading, and how each part fits the parts around it.
+It’s here that your proposal’s outline chapters come in handy.